 Here are my official favorite avocado toast variations, shown from top to bottom.

 Everything Bagel Avocado Toast

 Add a generous sprinkle of everything bagel seasoning on top of your avocado toast.
-You can find my homemade everything bagel blend in my cookbook, or buy it at Trader Joe’s or Gaby has a blend at Williams-Sonoma (affiliate link).
-(Be careful not to over-salt your avocado, since these seasonings tend to be salty.)
+Make your own with my everything bagel blend recipe, or buy it at Trader Joe’s or Williams-Sonoma (affiliate link).
+These seasonings tend to be salty, so be careful not to over-salt your avocado.

 Loaded Avocado Toast